-Why is it Important to have an Interesting Background?
+Why Is It Important to Have an Interesting Photography Background?

-When you start to make your backgrounds more interesting, you’ll find that people spend more time looking at them, often without them realising the appeal of the photo.
-There are plenty of ways to do this, and we're gonna have a little look at some of them now.
+When you start to make your backgrounds more interesting, you’ll find that people spend more time looking at them.
+More often than not, they do this without even realising.

 Rule of Thirds